To get involved with climate change issues and activism in the Lowcountry,

-Although there are natural events like fires that lead to greenhouse gases being released in the atmosphere, studies have concluded that the dramatic increase in GHG over the last 50years has been caused by human activity, particularly from industrial factories, transportation vehicles, agriculture, and other events.
-As temperatures increase, there is more likelihood of wildfires and melting of sea ice which release more GHG emissions and exacerbate the problem of climate change.
+Although there are natural events such as: fires that lead to greenhouse gases (GHG) being released in the atmosphere, studies have concluded that the dramatic increase in GHG over the last 50years has been caused by human activity, particularly from industrial factories, transportation vehicles, agriculture, and other events.
+As temperatures increases, there is more likelihood of wildfires and melting of sea ice which releases more GHG emissions and exacerbates the problem of climate change.

 Climate Change and Exxon

 The burning of fossil fuel for energy has been determined as the largest contributor of GHG emissions.
 Exxon funded a study 1977 that concluded that fossil fuel caused an increase risk to climate change .
 The company then tried to cover up the findings of their own scientist.
 In 2014, Exxon released another report acknowledging the risks of fossil fuels in causing climate change, while downplaying the long-term implications.
 The issue continues to cause controversy for the the company.